James E. Burke: Career

+After graduating from Harvard, Burke became a sales representative for the consumer corporation Procter & Gamble.
+He remained there for three years as a brand manager before moving to assume a position as a director for Johnson & Johnson's product division (known as Johnson & Johnson Products) in 1953, tasked with selling the company's original first aid goods.
+Growing dissatisfied with the company's lack of product development, he initially planned to leave.
+After one year, Burke quit Johnson & Johnson, where "he found the environment and lack of innovation stifling."
+But after being persuaded that the company would be more tolerant of risk-taking, Burke returned three weeks later, arriving as the new head of the department.

+Burke prioritized the development of new products as department head.
+In 1954, Burke launched a series of over-the-counter medicines for children, but they all proved unsuccessful.
+On one occasion, he was called to the office of J&J CEO Robert Wood Johnson II: "I was full of bravado.
+I thought I was going to get fired."
+Johnson instead congratulated Burke for his propensity for risk-taking.

 J&J announced that Richard B. Sellars would step down as CEO as of November 1, 1976, and be replaced by Burke.
 As CEO, Burke is credited for the growth of Johnson & Johnson to its current size and prominence, but he is perhaps best known for his crisis management in 1982, when it was found that Tylenol capsules had been poisoned with cyanide.

 In addition to his duties with Johnson & Johnson, Burke served as an outside director for IBM and was instrumental in the ousting of John Akers and bringing in former American Express and RJR Nabisco CEO Louis V. Gerstner Jr. to replace him.

 Following his retirement, he was appointed the second chairman of the national nonprofit organization Partnership for a Drug-Free America (PDFA), formed by a consortium of advertising professionals who ran a research-based media campaign to discourage teenage use of illegal drugs such as marijuana.
 Burke was honored for his public service advertising work by then US president Bill Clinton, who awarded him the Presidential Medal of Freedom, the highest civilian award in the United States.
-Fortune magazine named him as one of the ten greatest CEOs of all time and he has a membership in the National Business Hall of Fame.
+Fortune magazine named him as one of the ten greatest CEOs of all time and he had a membership in the National Business Hall of Fame.

 He received the Bower Award for Business Leadership in 1990.
 He was elected to the American Philosophical Society in 1991 and the American Academy of Arts and Sciences in 1993.

 In 1993, Burke received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen, an award given out annually by Jefferson Awards.

 He was president of the Business Enterprise Trust that honored acts of courage, integrity and social conscience in business.